ChrisVilches/Ruby-Behavior-Tree/README.md

 ### Custom decorator

-*Note: Condition nodes are a type of decorator, but they are covered separately in the next section.*
+*Note: Condition nodes are also a type of decorator, but they are covered separately here: [Custom condition nodes](#custom-condition)*

 Here's an example of how to create a custom decorator.
 Simply inherit from `BehaviorTree::Decorators::DecoratorBase` and override any or both of these two methods, `decorate` and `status_map`.